Daily Update on Maritime Situation

-Based on the IMIC Biweekly Report for the November 2020 period, there are several points on maritime events in Indonesian waters, such as:
+Based on the IMIC Monthly Report for the August 2021 period, there are several points on maritime events in Indonesian waters, such as:

-- A total of 56 incidents were reported, consisting of maritime accidents, smuggling of goods, marine pollution, natural disasters, IUU Fishing and Others.
-The most common incidents were maritime accidents with a total of 37 cases.
+- A total of 117 incidents were reported, consisting of maritime accidents, smuggling of goods, marine pollution, natural disasters, IUU Fishing, Irregular Human Migration, Drug Trafficking and Others.
+The most common incidents were maritime accidents with a total of 69 cases.

 - Accidents at sea are generally caused by significant high waves in the southern region of Indonesia, as well as high rainfall and wind speeds in the area around the Java Sea.
 The activity of fishing boats in the ALKI area causes collisions and other accidents.
 Apart from that, the accidents at sea are dominated by fishing boats, generally made of wood.
 Most of the casualties were caused by fishermen’s disobedience (e.g. Not wearing a life jacket)